Brett Sharman: Early life

-2018- MBA Candidate

 Career

 Sharman started his career at the Blue Bulls, where he came through the youth ranks and eventually made a breakthrough into the first team.
 He was a regular starter from the 2007 season onwards, playing a part in the final of the Vodacom Cup which the Blue Bulls won.

 In December 2008, Sharman joined Northampton Saints, following Juandré Kruger who had joined the Saints from the Bulls a few months earlier.

 Although he was born in South Africa he is a qualified British citizen and holds a British passport.
 He has expressed a desire to play for England rugby team in the future.

 Sharman deputised for Dylan Hartley from 2008-9 to 2011-12.
 He was capped 67 times for the Saints, scoring two tries.
 In January 2012, Brett suffered a career changing knee injury, which required substantial surgery on his MCL and had a patellar reconstruction.

-Sharman joined Bath Rugby in September 2012 on a short term contract after being released from Northampton Saints following his long term knee injury and ongoing issues with the club due to racist Twitter posts regarding Olympic runner Mo Farah.
+Sharman joined Bath Rugby in September 2012 on a short-term contract after being released from Northampton Saints following his long term knee injury and ongoing issues with the club due to racist Twitter posts regarding Olympic runner Mo Farah.
 Sharman won his first cap for Bath in the Amlin challenge cup against the Bucharest Wolves where he went to make 15 appearances for Bath.
 On 4 November 2014, he signed for Saracens until the end of the 2014–15 season.

 Sharman is retired from rugby and living and working in South Africa.